 About

-My name is Hermann Vivier.
-My wife and I co-founded The Surfer Kids Non-Profit in 2010.
-And in August 2021 we used that NPO as a trusted community platform from which to launch Bitcoin Ekasi.
+In 2010 Hermann Buhr Vivier and his wife, Jenya Zhivaleva, co-founded The Surfer Kids Non-Profit.
+In August 2021 they used that NPO as a trusted community platform to launch Bitcoin Ekasi.

 The Surfer Kids is a registered NPO based at Diaz Beach in Mossel Bay, in the Southern Cape of South Africa.
 The program runs 5 days a week, all year round, from Tuesday to Saturday.
 There’s 50 kids enrolled in the program.
 These children are recruited from within some of the poorest townships around Mossel Bay: Isinyoka, Asazane, and Fairview.
 An area collectively referred to as JCC Camp.

-I’ve been closely following developments in the Bitcoin space since late 2013.
-I originally became interested as a result of the banking crisis and subsequent bank bailouts in Cyprus.
-That’s what first led me down the proverbial Bitcoin rabbit hole.
+The project Founder, Hermann Buhr Vivier, has been closely following developments in the Bitcoin space since late 2013.
+He first became interested as a result of the banking crisis and subsequent bank bailouts in Cyprus.

-2019 was when I first listened to an interview with Michael Peterson, the founder of Bitcoin Beach.
-The idea stuck with me.
+In 2019 he came across an interview with Michael Peterson, the founder of Bitcoin Beach.
+The idea stuck.
 A lot has obviously happened since then, culminating with Bitcoin becoming legal tender in El Salvador.
-But the basic idea with which they started is what we’ re trying to emulate.
+But the basic idea with which Bitcoin Beach started is what Bitcoin Ekasi attempts to emulate.

-By the end of August we had on-boarded our first shop and we started paying The Surfer Kids’ coaches a small portion of their salaries in Bitcoin, which they then spent buying groceries at the shops we’d on-boarded.
+The first township spaza shops were on-boarded in August 2021 and simultaneously The Surfer Kids’ coaches started receiving a small portion of their salaries in Bitcoin, which they then spent buying groceries at the spaza shops that were on-boarded.

 What is the motivation behind launching a Bitcoin economy, specifically in a South African township?